 HCC70 Evaluation With Paclitaxel and Docetaxel

-At MI Bioresearch, the HCC70 human TNBC cell line can be used to model this disease preclinically.
+At Covance, the HCC70 human TNBC cell line can be used to model this disease preclinically.
 This cell line grows well following subcutaneous implant in female NSG mice (Figure 1A).
 To determine which chemotherapy would be suitable for combination approaches we evaluated both paclitaxel and docetaxel.
 We observed a strong response to docetaxel and a more modest response to paclitaxel (Figure 1B) with minimal effects on body weight loss (Figure 1C).
 The response to paclitaxel was further verified in an additional study (data not shown).